SlenderStone/MessageHandler.Documentation/basics/use-cases.md

 # Use cases

-At it's core, messaging is a very simple concept, pieces of digital information that are travelling from one point to another.
+At it's core, messaging is a very simple concept, pieces of digital information that are traveling from one point to another.
 And because it's such a basic concept, it can be applied in many different ways.
 This document tries to list some of the use cases where messaging is often applied and shows you how to put it all together.

 ## Remote Control

 The first use case, in which messaging plays a key role are Remote Control systems.
-Typically these systems consist of a central control application (ranging in size of smartphone app to a full blown control room) which sends commands to one or more devices out there.
+Typically these systems consist of a central control application (ranging in size of smart phone app to a full blown control room) which sends commands to one or more devices out there.

 ## Monitoring & alerting